Talca

-According to the 2002 census of the National Statistics Institute, Talca spans an area of 231.5 sqkm and had, in that year, 201,797 inhabitants.
-Of these, in 2002, 193,755 (96%) lived in urban areas and 8,042 (4%) in rural areas.
-The city had about 233,339 inhabitants (111,796 men and 121,543 women), according to the 2015 census.
-The population grew by 15.63% (31,542 persons) between the 2002 and 2015 censuses.

 History

 The city was founded in 1692 by Tomás Marín de Poveda and refounded as Villa San Agustín de Talca in 1742 by José Antonio Manso de Velasco.

 The city played a role in Chile's independence.
 For example, the siege of Talca took place there on March 4, 1814, and the Battle of Cancha Rayada on March 29 and the Second battle of Cancha Rayada, on March 16.
 1818.
 Also, on February 12, 1818, Bernardo O'Higgins signed the Chilean declaration of independence.

 Talca Province was founded in 1833.
 This ended the dependency of Colchagua Province.
 Also, Talca was a focus of insurrection during the revolutions of 1851 and 1859.

 Talca was partially destroyed by the 1928 Talca earthquake and the 2010 Chile earthquake, being rebuilt both times.
 It sits near the epicenter of the 2010 8.8 magnitude earthquake and suffered severe shaking causing the collapse of much of the historic town centre.